z00100001/Monarch/README.md

 - PDF, DOCX, and TXT support
 - Custom radar charts, emotion gauges, and word clouds
 - Streamlit frontend bundled with Electron for desktop use
-- Runs on Raspberry Pi, macOS, and Linux desktops
+- Runs on Raspberry Pi, and Linux desktops

 ---